mrwatson-de/fmCheckMate-XSLT/README.md

 # fmCheckMate-XSLT Library

+[Transforms your FileMaker work]

+The fmCheckMate-XSLT library is a pile of XSL transformations and other functions to transform your FileMaker work.

-The fmCheckMate-XSLT library extends the [fmCheckMate][] tool in the [fmWorkMate][] toolbox, and gives FileMaker Database Developers the ability to analyse, change and transform their FileMaker work like never before!
+- Primarily it extends the [fmCheckMate][] tool in the [fmWorkMate][] toolbox, and gives FileMaker Database Developers the ability to analyse, change and transform their FileMaker code like never before!
+- It has a smart feature to [convert pseudo-code to FileMaker code using fmAutoMate](#convert-pseudo-code-to-fileMaker-code-using-fmautomate)
+- It contains XSL transformations to be used with FileMaker export & import

-## 1. Getting started
+## Getting started

 You are not far away from having the best tools that money can't buy! - It's as easy as ABC: